 Most of the EPA’s former procedures and guidelines have not changed significantly in content, but they have been written more clearly and concisely and placed within the framework to provide a more logical structure.

 However, there have been some changes, specifically the removal of fixed levels of assessment in the 2016 Administrative Procedures, and some changes to the EPA’s factors and objectives.

-The OEPA will be conducting stakeholder briefings through early 2017 on the new changes and the framework, and advice will be provided individually to proponents with current proposals before the EPA.
+The OEPA conducted stakeholder briefings through early 2017 on the new changes and the framework, and advice will be provided individually to proponents with current proposals before the EPA.